All Products

 20

-ebmc4, compute-optimized ECS Bare Metal Instance family
+Compute-optimized ECS Bare Metal Instance family ebmc4

-• It provides dedicated hardware resources and physical isolation.
+• Dedicated hardware resources and physical isolation

 • Compute

-• Processor: 2.5 GHz Intel ® Xeon ® E5-2682 v4 (Broadwell) with a turbo frequency of 3.0 GHz.
+• Processor: 2.5 GHz Intel® Xeon® E5-2682 v4 (Broadwell) with a turbo frequency of 3.0 GHz

 • Storage

-• All instances are I/O optimized.
+• All instances in this family are I/O optimized.

 • Network